 Sponsoring an Event

 You can have an option for sponsors to sponsor upcoming events of yours.
 The option can include posters or roll-ups at the venue, their logo placed on the event’s flyer and digital assets and also give them on-air ads and endorsements.
+You can also create brochures with their logo by using a brochure maker.
 You can be flexible with this type of sponsorship and mention that a custom deal can be made for this type of advertisement.

 Social Media Mentions